+In most countries and economies, there are no gender differences in the average scores in financial literacy.
+Italy is the sole exception, with boys performing better than girls on average.
 As mentioned earlier, the financial literacy assessment was designed to minimize potential gender differences in performance resulting from the format of the questions.
 Letting students answer in their own words (in the constructed-response questions) can minimize gender differences.
 Although the average scores for boys and girls are similar in most countries, girls and boys are not equally represented among high- and low-performing students.
 On average, across the OECD countries and economies, there are more boys than girls among the lowest performers (at or below Level 1) and among the top performers (at Level 5).
-Figure 4 shows that 11% of boys, compared to 8% of girls perform at Level 5, while 15% of boys and 14% of girls perform at or below Level 1.
+Figure 4 shows that 11% of boys, compared with 8% of girls, perform at Level 5, while 15% of boys and 14% of girls perform at or below Level 1.
 These findings speak to the need for different initiatives to promote financial literacy among girls and boys.